Cadhay

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

 Cadhay House is a historic Tudor manor house located in Ottery St Mary, East Devon.
-It offers luxurious self-catering accommodation and is open to the public for tours and garden visits during specific times of the year.
+It offers luxurious self-catering accommodation and is open to the public during specific times of the year.

 Admission Prices